Edit

 The system cannot find the file specified.

-This can occur in both the command-line and GUI environments.
+This issue can occur in both the command-line and GUI environments.
 This issue is resolved in a future version of the WDK and can be seen in the Windows Insider Preview WDK.
 Unfortunately, no workaround exists for the current version.

-Workaround: On the client machine manually enable/disable driver verifier per these instructions.
+Workaround: On the client machine, manually enable/disable driver verifier per these instructions.

 WDK Side by Side installations of Windows 10, version 2004 and WDK Windows 10, version 1903 or version 1803

-With both versions of kits installed on the same PC the ‘Deploy driver’ feature won’t work for older version.
+With both versions of kits installed on the same PC, the Deploy driver feature doesn't work for the older version.

 Windows Device Testing Framework (WDTF) tests now only run on systems with matching Windows 10 versions as the WDK